gedankenstuecke/gedankenstuecke.github.com/_posts/blog/2016-02-24-visualizing-code.markdown

 * I might have gained more experience in teaching programming.
 * The awesome [Software Carpentry materials](http://swcarpentry.github.io/python-novice-inflammation/), which we partially used are just so good.
-* Python might inherently easier to learn.
+* Python might be inherently easier to learn.

-While I guess it's a combination of the above (at least I hope for \#1), I strongly suspect that the whole Python ecosystem and the language features itself are really helpful in making the language easier to learn.
+While I guess it is a combination of the above (at least I hope for \#1), I strongly suspect that the whole Python ecosystem and the language features itself are really helpful in making the language easier to learn.
 As mentioned, we based our materials on the *Python Novice* Software Carpentry course and [extended/changed it a bit](http://gedankenstuecke.github.io/python-novice-inflammation/), which are a great step-by-step guide.

 As the lessons make great use of [Jupyter](http://jupyter.org/) notebooks they drastically decrease the cost of errors.
 In Perl you frequently had to switch between writing and running your code, which was especially annoying for beginners.
 With the notebooks (or any interactive shell for that matter) you can just edit your code inline, hit `<CMD>+<ENTER>` and can see the results of your changes right away.
 Which seems to make it much easier to experiment and try out what happens if you change some bits.